A Big Tent Political Network for Centrists & Moderates

 Launching in January of 2018, our nonprofit organization will incorporate as a ‘527 organization’, legally requiring that we reveal all donor information and blocks us from donating money to people running for office.
 This stems from our commitment to political transparency – both things that we believe should be required of all political organizations.

-The focus of our fundraising will be on earning small dollar donations from centrists around the country who want to see moderate views more fairly represented in the media, and support the growth of
+The focus of our fundraising will be on earning small dollar donations from centrists around the country who want to see moderate views more fairly represented in the media, and support the growth of a network designed to help spark the centrist movement we so desperately need.

 As for the blog, where we’ll aim to inform and give voice to the underrepresented views of centrists, we’ll release both original blog posts ourselves, as well as welcome members to post in the community section – some of which will be promoted to the front page and shared across our large, and growing, social media footprint.